EternityForest/THUNDERWARS/README.md

   * Do things consistently-Avoid things that resemble unwanted actions or build incorrect muscle memory
   * Do things right away, or make a note to do things, as soon as you notice them

-> Standby....
-Ready.....
-GO!

 ## 🌇 DUSK WATCH

 Conduct this after most work is done, but at least two hours before you disengage from the day.
 This is your final command meeting.

+### Inspection and Harbor Stow
 1. Make Another sweep of the environment:
 2. Doors locked, tools powered down, hazards cleared?
 3. Devices charged, gear cleaned or stowed?
 4. Supplies checked, groceries listed, repairs noted?
 5. Half-completed tasks: Is there laundry in the washer?
 Has anything been started but not completed?

+### Review
-6. Review FATIGUE DUTY
+1. Review FATIGUE DUTY
-7. Review the DUSK WATCH CONTEXT PAGE
+2. Review the DUSK WATCH CONTEXT PAGE
-8. Review recent GENERAL LOG entries
+3. Review recent GENERAL LOG entries
-9. Record new events in the INCIDENT LOG and GENERAL LOG
-10. Review your BRANCH table and any relevant DAGGER charts
+4. Review your BRANCH table and any relevant DAGGER charts

+### Debrief
+1. Record new events in the INCIDENT LOG and GENERAL LOG.
+Try to log at least one notable event.

+### Preparation
+1. Set all needed alarms, alerts, and reminders
+2. Record any known tasks and intentions for tomorrow
-11. Set all needed alarms, alerts, and reminders, and ensure that any items needed tomorrow are ready to go.
+3. Ensure that any items or clothes needed tomorrow are ready to go
-12. Review the MESS HALL document and consider taking self care actions.
+4. Review the MESS HALL document and consider taking self care actions

 > All posts accounted for.
 Patrols stood down.
 Perimeter secure.